 Cortinarius mucosus - Orange Webcap

 Cortinarius mucosus is an occasional find.
 It grows on soil, usually in small groups or singly, in birch and conifer forests, nearly always on dryish acidic soil.
-This species is most often found in association with two-needle pines, with which it forms mycorrhizae.
+This species is most often found in association with two-needle pines, with which it forms mycorrhizas.

 The caps and veil filaments are very slimy and sticky, even in dry weather - an unusual characteristic that makes this one of the few orange-brown Cortinarius species that can be identified from macroscopic characters alone.